pippi-qmates/uv-workspaces-management/README.md

 ## Setup
 No setup needed other than installing Hatch and UV systemwide.
-Hatch automatically creates needed environments when you run any hatch command.
+Hatch automatically creates the virtual environment in `.venv/` when you run any hatch command.

+**Note**: The `.venv` directory is gitignored and will be recreated automatically when needed.

 ---